Liuwa Plains Mobile Safari: Our full report

 Discover the remote Liuwa Plain National Park, in the far west of Zambia, on an intimate mobile safari with ...

 ... an expert guide.
-This relatively simple, yet comfortable safari allows you to explore the 3,660km² savannah grasslands of Liuwa Plains from as natural a base as possible.In their quest for sensitive development of tourism in Liuwa Plain National Park, African Parks – operators of the park – have recently made it possible for bona fide Zambian safari operators and private guides to book, on an exclusive basis, one of several serviced campsites throughout the park.
+This relatively simple, yet comfortable safari allows you to explore the 3,660km² savannah grasslands of Liuwa Plains from as natural a base as possible.In their quest for sensitive development of tourism in Liuwa Plain National Park, African Parks – operators of the park – made it possible for bona fide Zambian safari operators and private guides to book, on an exclusive basis, one of several serviced campsites throughout the park.

 Every year, from around October and November, dramatic thunderstorms build up over the plains, and refill the dry pans to give fresh life to the savannah.
 The resultant new growth in turn attracts wildebeest from the north and encourages them to give birth.
 This time of year has always been regarded as the best time to visit – although other months can be just as amazing!